 Chance Kurtz was named the 2014 Mulvane High School senior class salutatorian.
 Kurtz attended school in Great Bend from second through eighth grade.

-Washburn University has released the names of students who were named to the fall semester Dean's Honor Roll.
+Washburn University has released the names of students who were named to the spring semester Dean's Honor Roll.
 To be named to the list, a student must be enrolled in at least 12 graded semester credit hours and attain a semester grade point average between 3.4 and 3.99.

 Page 1 of 1